Pine Technical and Community College

 CampusesCity: Pine City

-Pine Technical College offers a range of programs with flexible scheduling, small class sizes, industry-focused programs, experienced and knowledgeable instructors, and friendly, helpful staff.
+Pine Technical & Community College offers a range of programs with flexible scheduling, small class sizes, industry-focused programs, experienced and knowledgeable instructors, and friendly, helpful staff.
 Graduates are well-prepared to enter their chosen fields or transfer to a university.

 - Several Associate in Science degree programs provide students the opportunity to begin a four-year degree and take advantage of lower tuition rates and smaller class sizes while immediately focusing on a chosen major.